karthikv1392/cs3301_osn_2024/mini-projects/mp1.md

 - Commands separated by ; or & are supposed to be stored in a single line.

-- Erroneous commands are also stored.
+- Erroneous commands can also be stored (this is not a strict requirement, and you can choose to not store them).
+Please mention whatever you choose in README accordingly.

 -  Do  NOT store the log command in log.
-In cases where multiple commands separated by ; or & contain a log command, you aren't expected to store them either.
+In cases where multiple commands separated by ; or & contain a log command, you are expected to not store the entire command string.
+For eg. in case of `hop .. ; echo "OSN" ; log`, the log will not be updated at all since log is present in the command string.

 **log purge**